Chain Reaction (game show): Home game

 Each day, before closing the show, Charlebois would present the answer to yesterday's home game and the current game.
 The home game consisted of a Missing Link (see above) and was actually referred to as such during the first season, but later renamed simply "the home game" when this format was adapted as the new round two mini-bonus in the second season.
-The home game first started while Emmons was still hosting; he presented the home game alone and encouraged viewers to write the chains down on a piece of paper.
-Charlebois didn't start coming onto the stage to present the home game until Edwards took over the hosting duties.
+The home game first started while Emmons was still hosting, during which time he presented the home game alone and encouraged viewers to write the chains down on a piece of paper.
+Charlebois didn't start coming onto the stage to present the home game until Edwards took over the hosting duties, per the aforementioned Cancon regulations.

-GSN
+Game Show Network

-A new version of the show debuted on August 1, 2006, on GSN.
+A new version of the show debuted on August 1, 2006, on Game Show Network.
 This version was hosted by Dylan Lane and produced by Michael Davies' production company Embassy Row.
 Seasons one and two were taped at the Sony Music Studios in New York City.
-GSN began airing the second season on March 13, 2007 and ended on June 9, 2007.
+Game Show Network began airing the second season on March 13, 2007 and ended on June 9, 2007.

 Each team consisted of three people of the same gender (except for one week in which the teams consisted of three teachers against three students from the same school).
 The bonus round was simply a revival of the original bonus round from 1980.

-A second GSN version was commissioned in January 2015, with the new 40-episode season featuring Vincent Rubino as executive producer and Mike Catherwood of the nationally syndicated Loveline radio program as the host.
+A second Game Show Network version was commissioned in January 2015, with the new 40-episode season featuring Vincent Rubino as executive producer and Mike Catherwood of the nationally syndicated Loveline radio program as the host.
 It debuted on July 16, 2015.
-This version is the same as the previous version, minus the Speed Chains and with two contestants on each team; the bonus round is nearly identical to the Edwards/Emmons version.
+This version is the same as the previous version, minus the Speed Chains, and with two contestants on each team, the bonus round is nearly identical to the Edwards/Emmons version.

-The current version was ordered in November 2020, premiering on February 22, 2021, with Mike Richards as executive producer, Ed Egan as showrunner, and Lane returning as host.
-Teams are back to three contestants each, and the Speed Chains from the first GSN version have been brought back.
+A third Game Show Network version was ordered in November 2020, premiering on February 22, 2021, with Mike Richards as executive producer, Ed Egan as showrunner, and Lane returning as host.
+Teams of three contestants each and the Speed Chains from the first Game Show Network version were reinstated.
 The bonus round is a timed variation of the main game where the winning team has 60 seconds to complete three chains.
 The set resurrects the blue and gold color scheme of the NBC version.